aditj/aditj.github.io/posts/dossier.md

     4. Analysis: Analyzing the collected infomation in a systematic manner based on the criteria and constraints.
     5. Presentation: Presenting the analysis in the requested format.

-- Intuitive and Accesible: API and GUI Access - other LLMs can call it as a tool, humans can use it intuitively
+- Intuitive and Accesible: API, Terminal and GUI Access, Web App - other LLMs can call it as a tool, humans can use it intuitively
 - Collaboration Friendly: Portable to different formats and platforms, sharable with others, templatable for different use cases.
 - Fully customizable: Customizable to different criteria, constraints, options and issue.
 Type of analysis, depth and breadth of analysis.
 Ability to add new criteria, constraints, options and issue.
 - Transparent pricing: Pricing on the GUI is transparent and easy to understand - markup of 0.01$/8 INR per decision made.